todo-make-username/data-processing-struct/README.md

 ```

 #### Conversions
 When hydrating an object, the data that is passed in is not always the type you need.
 So I will try and convert it for you behind the scenes.
-This can be turned off with a special settings attribute.
+You can disable my enhanced conversion if you want to use PHP's type coercion instead.

+Conversion happens happens in one of 2 places:
+1. When enhanced conversion is enabled, it will convert after all of the hydration attributes have been processed, and right before assigning it to the property.
+1. When enhanced conversion is disabled, PHP's built in type coercion kicks in while assigning it to the property.

+Important Note: Due to how properties are assigned values, it is impossible to turn off conversion completely.
+Blame PHP for how it handles `strict_types=1` in its internal classes.

-**Conversion Notes:**
+**Enhanced Conversion Notes:**
 * Bools use PHP's `filter_var` to convert common bool strings.
 When used with a default value, checkbox values in forms become very simple to manage.
 * Array conversions are only done on empty values.
 Everything else will fail.
 If you want to convert a value to an array, please create a hydration attribute.
 * For simplicity, conversions are skipped if the data type of the property is some sort of object.
 That opens too many cans of worms to deal with.
 You'll need to make your own custom Hydration attribute if you want to populate object properties.